umbraco/UmbracoDocs/commerce-add-ons/packages/product-feeds/installation.md

 ## Upgrading

 {% hint style="info" %}
-Even though the package modifies only `umbracoCommerceProductFeedSetting` table, it is always advisable to take a complete backup of your site/database before upgrading.
+Even though the package modifies only the `umbracoCommerceProductFeedSetting` table, it is always advisable to take a complete backup of your site/database before upgrading.
 {% endhint %}